 - Gold and silver leaf works

-Fluohydric acid is used for etching the glass.
-The effect is similar to sandblasting but thinner and finer.
+The name Acidato refers to the use of fluohydric.
+The acid is used to etch the glass and create an effect is similar to sandblasting, but thinner and finer.

-It is prepared by melting the basic mixture for transparent colorless glass with the addition of cuprous, iron and lead oxides.
+To prepare it, a basic mixture for transparent colorless glass is melted with the addition of cuprous, iron and lead oxides.

-Once at the room temperature, the crucible has to be smashed and the “avventurina” is found under a layer of colored glass.
+After the oven reaches room temperature, the crucible is smashed and the “avventurina” is found under a layer of colored glass.

-This glass found its highest application in Murano in the mid-nineteenth century and it was often used for crafting pieces for royal families of that time.
+The avventurina was highly popular in Murano in the mid-nineteenth century and it was often used for crafting Murano glass pieces for royal families in Europe

 Cristallo di Murano